Polynomiality of the faithful dimension of nilpotent groups over finite truncated valuation rings: Polynomiality along all finite fields

 \begin{proof}[Proof of Theorem \ref{thm:mixed}] Let $p$ be a prime number and set $q:=p^f$ for some $f\geq 1$.
 Since $F_\g(T_1,\dots,T_m)$ is a skew-symmetric $n\times n$ matrix where $n:=\rank_\Z(\g/\ZZ(\g))$, the rank of $F_\g(x_1,\dots,x_m)$ for $x_1,\ldots,x_m\in\F_q$ is an even number no larger than $n$.
 Let $\mathcal M$ be the set of all integer vectors $\mu=(a_1,\dots,a_{l_1})\in\Z^{l_1}$ satisfying $0\leq a_1\leq \cdots \leq a_{l_1}\leq n/2$.
 To each $\mu \in\mathcal M$ we assign a polynomial $g_\mu(T)$ defined by

-We order the vectors $\mu$ according to the {\it reverse lexicographical order}, i.e. $\mu\lhd \mu'$ if the rightmost non-zero component of the vector $\mu'-\mu$ is positive.
+We order the vectors $\mu$ according to the {\it reverse lexicographical order} $\lhd$, defined by $\mu \lhd \mu'$ if the rightmost non-zero component of the vector $\mu'-\mu$ is positive.
 If $\mu\lhd\mu'$ and $q>l_1$, then we can easily see that

 We sort elements of $\mathcal M$ as $\mu_1\lhd\dots\lhd\mu_N$, where $N:= \# \mathcal M$.
 For $\mu=(a_1,\ldots,a_{l_1})\in\mathcal M$, we define an affine variety Note that the non-vanishing condition on the determinant can be turned into an equation by introducing a new variable, standing for the inverse of the determinant.
 We also remark that ${\bf X}_\mu$ is defined over $\Z$ because $F_\g(T_1,\dots,T_m)$ is an integer matrix.
 For $\mu\in \mathcal M$ set